gulpjs/gulp/README.md

 ## Documentation

-For Getting started, API docs, recipes, etc. see the [documentation page](/docs/README.md)!
+For Getting started, API docs, recipes, making a plugin, etc. see the [documentation page](/docs/README.md)!

 ## Sample gulpfile